In customer service, empathy isn’t just a “nice-to-have” skill, it’s a vital driver of satisfaction, loyalty, and long-term relationships.

 To encourage this further, some contact centres have encouraged advisors to write a journal, just for a couple of minutes, at the end of each day.
 This enables advisors to spot patterns within their thinking, which they can then become more aware of and – if necessary – adapt.

-Self-awareness is an important ingredient to emotional intelligence.
-Find out more about this link in our article: Emotional Intelligence FAQs Answered by an Expert
+Self-awareness is an important ingredient to emotional intelligence, to find out more, read our article: Emotional Intelligence FAQs Answered by an Expert

 Even when the advisor gets a sense of a customer’s emotions, it can be difficult to find the right words to comfort them.
 Having pre-prepared empathy statements at the ready makes this process much easier.